How to Choose a Wedding Flower Colour Palette That Feels Like You

 Your venue will have a natural influence on your flower colours.

 If your venue already has strong colours in the carpets, curtains, walls or furnishings, your flower palette should work with those tones rather than fight against them.
-If your venue is more neutral, you may have more freedom to introduce colour through flowers, candles, linens and styling details.
+If your venue is neutral, you may have more freedom to introduce colour through flowers, candles, linens and styling details.

 The most beautiful palettes usually feel as though they belong in the space.